You can enter the sector in a number of ways, below are examples of the most popular routes for recent graduates:

 Journo Resources is a great resource that has information on journalism and media graduate schemes in the UK, awards, freelance rates and salary data.

 There are multiple routes into newspaper journalism and there isn’t a “set” career path.
 Some people start with regional or local papers, others through graduate schemes, NCTJ qualifications and experience, internships, working at smaller publications and freelancing.
-In recent years national newspapers that have offered trainee positions include the Financial Times, the Guardian, the Daily Telegraph, the Independent and Evening Standard, The Times, the Trinity Mirror and the Daily Mail.
+In recent years national newspapers that have offered trainee positions include the Financial Times, The Guardian, The Daily Telegraph, the Independent, Evening Standard, The Times, the Trinity Mirror and the Daily Mail.
 Some national newspapers do not recruit annually or publicise their schemes, so your investigative skills will be required to track the openings down.
 Some journalism trainee schemes require candidates to already hold a pre-entry National Council for the Training of Journalists (NCTJ) qualification.
 Qualifications can be gained via a range of courses available but double check that the course is accredited and, ideally, that it has strong links with employers.
-News Associates was named the UK’s top fast track and top overall journalism course by the National Council for the Training of Journalists in 2015, 2016, 2017 and 2018.

 Consumer magazines occasionally advertise for trainee journalists, but few such opportunities will appear on CareerConnect as most publishers advertise in their own publications or on their own websites, as well as in The Guardian and/or Press Gazette, or recruit people who have undertaken work experience with them first.